 Moral Riddle: What is Ever Present but Universally Condemned?While issues of morality and ethics can be tricky to discuss, materialism and greed are universally condemned by every major religion, and even by most of the irreligious.
-This does not mean people are not materialistic or greedy; in fact, the common ethical call to not be so is strong evidence that we are.
+This does not mean people are not materialistic or greedy; in fact, the common caution to not overdo it is strong evidence that we are.

 For most people, this means if we are going to be materialistic or greedy, we would rather not be obvious about it.
 Thus, Madison Avenue has subtle, highly polished ways of appealing to these vices without being heavy handed.
 We don't mind so much... as long as it is "veiled."
 This hypocrisy, while sad, is the status quo.
 So, Madison Avenue is trying to be ever more subtle in appearing not to be manipulating our immoral "bent" towards greed and materialism.